 As your eCommerce business matures, at some point, you can no longer handle your order fulfillment in-house.
 You need to find a 3PL provider and outsource your fulfillment.

 If you are asking, “What is a 3PL?”, then we have an introductory guide for you.
 Keep reading here if you’re ready for a guide to help you choose the 3PL that best fits your needs.

 You might sell a terrific product.
 Maybe you do a great job of marketing it.
-Perhaps your reviews are all five stars.
+And then, your reviews are all five stars.
 However, if your third-party logistics operation doesn’t run smoothly, your eCommerce business can’t thrive.

-Choosing a 3PL provider is like finding a new business partner.
+Choosing a 3PL service is like finding a new business partner.
 The eCommerce 3PL company you pick can make – or break – your eCommerce business.
-It’s critical to find a fulfillment company that offers the services you need.
+So, it’s critical to find a fulfillment company that offers the services you need.

 Here are 16 questions to ask each 3PL provider before you sign a contract.